johopki/lxc-flexget-transmission/README.md

 ##Flexget and Transmission on Ubuntu 16.04 Container in LXC on an Arch/Antergos Host
 This tutorial is a work in progress.
-I will remove this line when it is completed.
+Please let me know if you see anything out of place.

 I decided to create this tutorial because I was having trouble building [Flexget](www.flexget.com) for [Antergos](www.antergos.com) which is my deskop OS of choice.
-It was also a good excuse to learn LXC containers which I wanted to do for a while.
+It was also a good excuse to learn [LXC containers](https://linuxcontainers.org/lxc/introduction/) which I wanted to do for a while.
 Be kind.
 This is my first Github project and tutorial and don't harass me for using nano.
 Its been good for me for almost ten years now.

 For these purposes, I will be logging in to my host as root.